tanzimamin2/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 Cleaning up the data and combing through it was a challenge, a lot of the dates were in the UNIX format.
-Those had to be converted to a readable format, using converter.
-Extra columns (Years, Percentage funded, etc) had to be added to make some of the graph’s work.
-Color coding some of the columns made the data easier to read.
+Those had to be transformed to a readable format, using a UNIX to date converter.

+The graphs required extra information to be extracted from the dataset.
+As such, new columns (Years, Percentage funded, etc) had to be made.

+The dataset had no visual indicators, as such color coding some of the columns made the data easier to read.

 #### Limitations of the dataset